elixir-unicode/unicode_string/README.md

 iex> Unicode.String.equals_ignoring_case? "grüßen", "grussen" false
 ```

+### Mapping

+The [Unicode Case Mapping](https://www.unicode.org/versions/Unicode15.0.0/ch03.pdf) algorithm defines the process and data to transform text into upper case, lowers case or title case.
+Since not all languages are bicameral, characters which have no appropriate mapping remain unchanged.

+Three case mapping functions are provided:

+* `Unicode.String.upcase/2` which will convert text to upper case characters.
+* `Unicode.String.downcase/2` which will convert text to lower case characters.
+* `Unicode.String.titlecase/2` which will convert text to title case.
+Title case means that the first character or each word is set to upper case and all other characters in the word are set to lower case. `Unicode.String.split/2` is used to split the string into words before title casing.

+Each function operates in a locale-aware manner implementing some basic capabilities:

+* Casing rules for the Turkish dotted capital `I` and dotless small `i`.
+* Casing rules for the retention of dots over `i` for Lithuanian letters with additional accents.

+There are many other casing rules that are not currently implemented:

+* Titlecasing of IJ at the start of words in Dutch.
+* Removal of accents when upper casing letters in Greek.
+* Titlecasing of second or subsequent letters in words in orthographies that include caseless letters such as apostrophes.
+* Uppercasing of U+00DF `ß` latin small letter sharp `s` to U+1E9E latin capital letter sharp `s`.

 ## Segmentation

 The [Unicode Segmentation](https://unicode.org/reports/tr29/) annex details the algorithm to be applied with segmenting text (Elixir strings) into words, sentences, graphemes and line breaks.
 Some examples follow, for details see: